caleb531/open-conference-url/README.md

 [workflow-configuration]: https://www.alfredapp.com/help/workflows/user-configuration/

-### conference_domains
+### Conference Domains

-The `conference_domains` option is a comma-separated list of domain names representing which URLs to check within each calendar event.
+A comma-separated list of domain names representing which URLs to check within each calendar event.
 This domains list determines which links are considered "conference" URLs.

 The domains are listed in order of precedence, so if `zoom.us` precedes `google.com` in the list, then the workflow will prefer Zoom links over Google